Eibru/TableJS/README.md

 # Intro
-Simple tables in javascript.
-No. More.
-DOM.
-Manipulation.
+Html and dom manipulation is pain.
+This library helps create simple tables in javascript. <br/>
+You will have to write your own css to make it look decent.

 # Installation
 To download the library, simply run this command in your project folder